xtendui/xtendui/src/gatsby/markdown/intro/features/index.md

 ## Core

-All core components are **primitive UI elements** that can be nested inside one another to achieve your desired design.
+All core components are **primitive UI elements** that promotes creativity with its support for complex design.

 #### Card